 I think I owe my fondness of orchids to our mother: she has this incredible knack of being able to keep them alive in her house, and they continue to bloom year after year.
 She must have at least a dozen at a time, and each time I see an orchid flower or plant I think of her.
 Stampin’ Up! has this stamp set called “Climbing Orchid” and it has matching dies so that you can cut out the stamped images too.
 We had a couple of yucky rainy days recently so it was perfect for staying in to craft.
 Here are a few card designs to illustrate ways you can use the stamps.

 There’s a great stamp set by Stampin’ Up! called “oh so succulent” that comes with a matching die set.
 The stamp set follows the new trend of two-step stamping where the outline and the filled in part are two different stamps.
 I played around with different ink and paper colors, and mostly just used the stamps by themselves (they are not the easiest to line up correctly because of all the different points on a succulent plant, plus I’m just not that great at it!).
 It became quite meditative to stamp and cut them out without actually thinking about what to do with them later.
 But I knew eventually they would come together to make some sort of card.

 Sakura’s line of Souffle pens are a unique product that can create 3D lines on dark paper and surfaces.
+I found this set of 10 pens at a local craft store and decided to try it out.
 When you first draw or write with it, the ink comes out clear and takes time to change color as it dries.
 The ink leaves a raised line that you can feel and the colors are very vibrant.
 They also work on surfaces such as plastic, coated paper, acetate, and vellum.
-I found this set of 10 pens at a local craft store and decided to try it out.
-Check out the results plus learn some tips here.
+They’re great for coloring in small stamped images and work great on black cardstock.